-Objective: Right heart function is a major determinant of clinical outcome in patients with elevated pulmonary artery pressure due to pulmonary venous hypertension (PVH) and pulmonary arterial hypertension (PAH).
+Objective: Right-heart function is a major determinant of clinical outcome in patients with elevated pulmonary artery pressure due to pulmonary venous hypertension (PVH) and pulmonary arterial hypertension (PAH).
 Asymmetric dimethylarginine (ADMA) is an endogenous inhibitor of nitric oxide synthase.
-In our study we aimed to evaluate if different type of PH cause the same effect on right heart functions and serum asymmetric dimethylarginine (ADMA) levels in female patients.
+This study aimed to evaluate if different types of pulmonary hypertension (PH) would cause the same effect on right-heart functions and serum ADMA levels in female patients.

-Results: Patients in group I and group II had higher ADMA levels than control subjects.
-RA area and dimensions, RV volumes, grade of tricuspid regurgitation, systolic PAP, RV wall thickness, RVOT diameters were significantly higher in group I patients than in group II patients.
-RVMPI was lower and RVFAC, TV systolic tissue doppler velocity were higher in group II patients than in group I.
+Results: Patients in groups I and II had higher ADMA levels than healthy control subjects.
+Right-atrium area and dimensions, right-ventricular (RV) volumes, grade of tricuspid regurgitation, systolic pulmonary arterial pressure, RV wall thickness, and RV outflow tract diameters were significantly higher in group I patients than in group II patients.
+Right-ventricular myocardial performance index was lower, and RV fractional area change and tricuspid valve systolic tissue Doppler velocity were higher in group II patients than in group I patients.

-Conclusion: This study demonstrated that PAH versus PHT caused increased right heart dimensions and impaired right heart functions.
+Conclusion: This study demonstrated that both PAH and PVH caused increase in right-heart dimensions and impairment in right-heart functions.